-Revenues related to long-term contracts for customized network solutions are recognized using the percentage-ofcompletion method.
+Revenues related to long-term contracts for customized network solutions are recognized using the percentage-of-completion method.
 In using the percentage-of-completion method, we generally apply the cost-to-cost method of accounting where sales and profits are recorded based on the ratio of costs incurred to estimated total costs at completion.
 Contracts are combined when specific aggregation criteria are met including when the contracts are in substance an arrangement to perform a single project with a customer; the contracts are negotiated as a package in the same economic environment with an overall profit objective; the contracts require interrelated activities with common costs that cannot be separately identified with, or reasonably allocated to the elements, phases or units of output and the contracts are performed concurrently or in a continuous sequence under the same project management at the same location or at different locations in the same general vicinity.
 Recognition of profit on long-term contracts requires estimates of the total contract value, the total cost at completion and the measurement of progress towards completion.
 Significant judgment is required when estimating total contract costs and progress to completion on the arrangements as well as whether a loss is expected to be incurred on the contract.
 Amounts representing contract change orders, claims or other items are included in sales only when they can be reliably estimated and realization is probable.
 When adjustments in contract value or estimated costs are determined, any changes from prior estimates are reflected in earnings in the current period.
 Anticipated losses on contracts or programs in progress are charged to earnings when identified.

-Inventory Valuation and Provisions for Excess and Obsolete Losses customer requirements, and new product introductions.
+Inventory Valuation and Provisions for Excess and Obsolete Losses

+Our inventories have been valued at the lower of cost or market.
+We balance the need to maintain prudent inventory levels to ensure competitive delivery performance with the risk of excess or obsolete inventory due to changing technology and customer requirements, and new product introductions.
 Beginning in the first quarter of fiscal 2011, the manufacturing of our products was handled primarily by contract manufacturers.
 Our contract manufacturers procure components and manufacture our products based on our forecast of product demand.
 We regularly review inventory quantities on hand and record a provision for excess and obsolete inventory based primarily on our estimated forecast of product demand, the stage of the product life cycle, anticipated end of product life and production requirements.
 Several factors may influence the sale and use of our inventories, including decisions to exit a product line, technological change, new product development and competing product offerings.
 These factors could result in a change in the amount of obsolete inventory quantities on hand.
 Additionally, our estimates of future product demand may prove to be inaccurate, in which case the provision required for excess and obsolete inventory may be overstated or understated.
 In the future, if we determine that our inventory is overvalued, we would be required to recognize such costs in cost of product sales and services in our Statement of Operations at the time of such determination.
 In the case of goods which have been written down below cost at the close of a fiscal quarter, such reduced amount is considered the new lower cost basis for subsequent accounting purposes, and subsequent changes in facts and circumstances do not result in the restoration or increase in that newly established cost basis.
 We did not make any material changes in the valuation methodology during the past three fiscal years.